yrncollo/yrncollo.github.io/_tabs/about.md

 Thank you for taking the time to learn more about my background and experience as a self-taught cybersecurity researcher.
 I hope that this has given you a better understanding of who I am and what I do, and I look forward to continuing to share my knowledge and expertise with the world.

+## Fun fact 😂
+* Did you know that I am a big fan of the **Vim** text editor?
+As a self-taught programmer and cybersecurity researcher, I have tried out many different text editors over the years, but I keep coming back to Vim.
+I find it to be a powerful and versatile tool that allows me to quickly and efficiently write and edit code, without the distractions and bloat of other editors. **Plus, it's just plain fun to use!**

 ## My stats⚡